Location:

 Image Source: Nikon D200 (10.2 MP)

-A rather unusual Pierce-Arrow to feature, the more I look at this Miniature Tonneau the more I like the car; it is suspended in a transitional stage, representing the last of old styles while also adopting elements that will define Pierce-Arrow cars throughout the decade.
+A rather unusual Pierce-Arrow to profile, the more I look at this Miniature Tonneau the more I like the car; it is suspended in a transitional stage, representing the last of old styles while also adopting elements that will define Pierce-Arrow cars throughout the decade.
 Curious, how this mix of obsolete trappings and modernized features came to be.
 But it is a remarkable car, and one of only a few Victoria-top cars we've encountered.
 The others are French, of course.

 References: